Bader-Almutlaq/MyParser/README.md

 ### Run the Main Program

-After compilation, you can execute the main program with the following command:
+After compilation, execute the main program with the following command:

 ```bash
 java -cp bin Main
 ```

-The `input.txt` will be read inside the `Main`, tokenizes it with the lexer, and parses it with the parser.
+The program will read from `input.txt`, tokenize it with the lexer, and parse it with the parser.

 ### Modify Input

 To test different inputs, edit `input.txt` with the code you wish to analyze.
+If there are syntax errors or unrecognized characters, the program will provide relevant feedback.

+## License

+[Include your license information here, if applicable.]

+## Contribution Guidelines

+[Add contribution guidelines if you would like others to contribute to your project.]